 As recently as 2016 however, Ronaldo also had an endorsement deal with the fast food chain KFC.
 It seems disingenuous that the reason why he chose to remove the Coca-Cola bottles was out of a desire to promote a healthy lifestyle, when he has endorsed the very same brand in the past in addition to fried chicken fast food.

 If we look beyond his contradictory endorsement of food and beverages, we see that he is also a brand ambassador for PokerStars.
 In joining their team, we see that he is paid to promote the game and the brand in global marketing campaigns.
-Promoting poker and a gambling company hardly seems to be in line with endorsing a healthy lifestyle.
+Promoting poker and a gambling company hardly seems to be in line with endorsing an active, healthy lifestyle.

 There’s no argument that Cristiano Ronaldo is one of the top football players in the world and justifiably compensated.
 However, he isn’t a beacon of ethics or morality and has never been regarded as such.
 He’s been at the top of his sport in both athletic prowess and salary for many years, and understandably became comfortable in his position.
 High on his successes and using the opportunity to virtue signal his many years of strict dieting and training regiment, he hypocritically bit the hand of the system that has been feeding him throughout his career.
 It’s understandable, but let’s call a spade a spade.